ngcp-project/gcs-database-api/README.md

 10. Open Redis Commander and log in to access DB on the browser 10a.
 The Login Information for Redis Commander to see database information is under `.env`
 11. You should now see the string with the last number sent using the js script

+For Docket Setup:
+1. create .env file if it doesn't alrady exist.
+2. enter the following line into the CLI: docker-compose up --detach
+3. dotnet run
+4. Open Redis Commander and log in